 From June 20, 2017 through June 26, 2017, Attorney Mark L. Nawrocki successfully defended Auto-Owners Insurance Company in a claim for reimbursement of Michigan No-Fault benefits.
 Mr. Nawrocki demonstrated to the jury that Plaintiff’s claim contained numerous fraudulent elements.
 As such, the jury concluded that Plaintiff committed fraud in relation to his claim and found in favor of Auto-Owners in issuing a “No Cause” verdict.
 Plaintiff filed an appeal to the Michigan Court of Appeals and alleged that the Trial Court erred regarding the special jury verdict form and the Plaintiff’s request to call Auto-Owners’ expert witness as a witness.
 On April 25, 2019, the Court of Appeals issued its opinion and concluded that the Trial Court did not err when it excluded the expert witness as the issue of injury causation was not contested by Auto-Owners.
 Regarding Plaintiff’s argument that the Trial Court erred in allowing the special jury verdict form, the Court of Appeals stated “[w]e conclude that this argument is wholly lacking in merit.”

-A-M Law shareholder Michael Phillips and associate attorney Marcy Mierzejewski prevailed on a Motion for Summary Disposition on behalf of the MAIPF.
+A-M Law shareholder Michael Phillips prevailed on a Motion for Summary Disposition on behalf of the MAIPF.
 The owner of the involved vehicle left his uninsured vehicle parked at a family member’s home when he moved out-of-state with instructions not to use the vehicle.
 The owner’s mother used the vehicle without asking permission and was involved in an accident.
 On dispositive motions, the Court ruled that either the vehicle was taken without permission or the operator was the constructive owner of the vehicle based on her pre-suit testimony that she believed she could use the vehicle without asking permission.

 A-M Law shareholders, John Ruth and Michael Phillips, prevail in the Michigan Court of Appeals.
 In Marvin Brown v.
 Michigan Assigned Claims Plan, MACP, the Plaintiff appealed a Circuit Court ruling dismissing a lawsuit against the Assigned Claims Plan for failure to timely provide discovery, and failure to comply with a Trial Court order compelling the discovery.
 Plaintiff appealed the Trial Court’s ruling, arguing that dismissal was too harsh a sanction, and that the Trial Court erred by not considering a lesser sanction before dismissing the action.
 However, the Court of Appeals affirmed the Trial Court ruling, finding that even though dismissal is a drastic sanction, Defendant had met its burden of demonstrating that dismissal was appropriate where: (1) Plaintiff failed to timely provide answers to discovery; and (2) Plaintiff failed to comply with an order compelling the discovery, and also providing the self-executing relief of dismissal as a remedy for non-compliance.
 Brown v.
 Michigan Assigned Claims Plan, dock. #338375 (July 19, 2018).